AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 **Tested on:**  Windows (10/11), Linux (Pop!_OS), and macOS (Sonoma).

+To get started quickly, please see the [Getting Started](#getting-started) section, method 3.

 ## Analyzing Fisher Iris Benchmark Dataset

 Below are screenshots showcasing the exploration of the Fisher Iris dataset, which serves as a benchmark.